brahmafear/MySensors_Node/README.md

 Built in sensor/actuator types are listed below.
+Other types can be created by extending the MySensors_Node_Sensor class.

 **GPIO Output**

-MySensors_Node_Sensor_Gpio_Out takes either 6 or 4 initialization parameters.
-Suitable
-for any binary indicator or output.
+MySensors_Node_Sensor_Gpio_Out is suitable for any binary indicator or output.
-  * Sensor ID -- the child id of this sensor / actuator
+  * Sensor ID -- the child id of this sensor / actuator, default 5
-  * Sensor type -- the type from MySensors library, defaults to S_BINARY
+  * Sensor type -- the type from MySensors library, default S_BINARY
-  * Message type -- the message type associated with above type, defaults to V_STATUS
+  * Message type -- the message type associated with above type, default V_STATUS
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller, default "Output"
-  * GPIO pin -- the microcontroller gpio pin to manipulate
+  * GPIO pin -- the microcontroller gpio pin to manipulate, default 2
-  * GPIO "on" state -- true for active high, false for active low
+  * GPIO "on" state -- true for active high, false for active low, default true

-  Sensor type and message type may be omitted which will default to S_BINARY and V_STATUS.

 **GPIO Input**

-MySensors_Node_Sensor_Gpio_In takes either 8 or 6 initialization parameters.
-Suitable
-for PIR motion sensors, door/window sensors, ....
+MySensors_Node_Sensor_Gpio_In is suitable for PIR motion sensors, door/window sensors, ....
-  * Sensor ID -- the child id of this sensor / actuator
+  * Sensor ID -- the child id of this sensor / actuator, default 20
-  * Sensor type -- the type from MySensors library, defaults to S_MOTION
+  * Sensor type -- the type from MySensors library, default S_MOTION
-  * Message type -- the message type associated with above type, defaults to V_TRIPPED
+  * Message type -- the message type associated with above type, default V_TRIPPED
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller, default "Motion"
-  * GPIO pin -- the microcontroller gpio pin to read
+  * GPIO pin -- the microcontroller gpio pin to read, default A2
-  * GPIO "on" state -- true for active high, false for active low
+  * GPIO "on" state -- true for active high, false for active low, default true
-  * Input type -- INPUT, INPUT_PULLUP, or INPUT_PULLDOWN - note: microcontroller dependent
+  * Input type -- INPUT, INPUT_PULLUP, or INPUT_PULLDOWN, default INPUT_PULLUP
+      - note: dependent on microcontroller supporting that feature on that pin
-  * Interval -- frequency in ms to read and post to controller
+  * Interval -- frequency in ms to read and post to controller, default 500

 **PWM Output**

-MySensors_Node_Sensor_Pwm takes either 8 or 6 initialization parameters.
-Primarily intended for use as a dimmable light but could possibly be used for servo control.
+MySensors_Node_Sensor_Pwm primarily intended for use as a dimmable light but could possibly be used for servo control or other pulse width modulation needs.
-  * Sensor ID -- the child id of this sensor / actuator
+  * Sensor ID -- the child id of this sensor / actuator, default 30
-  * Sensor type -- the type from MySensors library, defaults to S_DIMMER
+  * Sensor type -- the type from MySensors library, default S_DIMMER
-  * Message type -- the message type associated with above type, defaults to V_PERCENTAGE
+  * Message type -- the message type associated with above type, default V_PERCENTAGE
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller, default "Dimmer"
-  * GPIO pin -- the microcontroller gpio pin to manipulate
+  * GPIO pin -- the microcontroller gpio pin to manipulate, default 6
-  * GPIO "on" state -- true for active high, false for active low
+  * GPIO "on" state -- true for active high, false for active low, default true
-  * Percentage -- true if message from controller is a 0-100 representing a percentage
+  * Percentage -- true if message is 0-100 representing a percentage, default true
-  * Max Value -- the value which represents a 100% pwm duty cycle, usually 255
+  * Max Value -- the value which represents a 100% pwm duty cycle, default 255

 **Analog Input**

-MySensors_Node_Sensor_Analog_In takes either 8 or 6 initialization parameters.
-Intended
-for use with CdS light-dependent resistors but can be used to measure and report any analog value.
+MySensors_Node_Sensor_Analog_In is intended for use with CdS light-dependent resistors but can be used to measure and report any analog value.
-  * Sensor ID -- the child id of this sensor / actuator
+  * Sensor ID -- the child id of this sensor / actuator, default 15
-  * Sensor type -- the type from MySensors library, defaults to S_LIGHT_LEVEL
+  * Sensor type -- the type from MySensors library, default S_LIGHT_LEVEL
-  * Message type -- the message type associated with above type, defaults to V_LIGHT_LEVEL
+  * Message type -- the message type associated with above type, default V_LIGHT_LEVEL
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller, default "Light Level"
-  * GPIO pin -- the microcontroller gpio pin to read
+  * GPIO pin -- the microcontroller gpio pin to read, default A3
-  * Pullup -- true to activate pullup resistor
+  * Pullup -- true to activate pullup resistor, default true
-  * Active -- set to false to reverse value
+  * Active -- set to false to reverse value, default false
-  * Percentage -- true if message to controller is a 0-100 representing a percentage
+  * Percentage -- true if message is 0-100 representing a percentage, default true
-  * Max Value -- the value which represents a 100% reading, usually 1023
+  * Max Value -- the value which represents a 100% reading, default 1023
-  * Interval -- frequency in ms to read and post to controller
+  * Interval -- frequency in ms to read and post to controller, default 60000

 **DHT Temperature/Humidity Sensor**

-MySensors_Node_Sensor_Dht11 takes 6 initialization parameters.
-Intended for use with DHT11 sensor.
+MySensors_Node_Sensor_Dht11 is intended for use with DHT11 sensor.
-  * Temperature ID -- the child id for temperature
+  * Temperature ID -- the child id for temperature, default 10
-  * Humidity ID -- the child id for humidity
+  * Humidity ID -- the child id for humidity, default 11
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller, default "DHT"
-  * GPIO pin -- the microcontroller gpio pin connected to DHT11
+  * GPIO pin -- the microcontroller gpio pin connected to DHT11, default 4
-  * Pullup -- true to activate pullup resistor
-  * Interval -- frequency in ms to read and post to controller
+  * Interval -- frequency in ms to read and post to controller, default 120000
-  * Offset -- negative or positive value that temperature reading should be adjusted by
+  * Offset -- negative or positive value that temperature reading should be adjusted by, default 0

 **RGB LED**

-MySensors_Node_Sensor_Rgb takes either 8 or 6 initialization parameters.
-Primarily intended for use as a dimmable light but could possibly be used for servo control.
+MySensors_Node_Sensor_Rgb is intended for use as a dimmable, multicolor light.
-  * Sensor ID -- the child id of this sensor / actuator
+  * Sensor ID -- the child id of this sensor / actuator, default 33
-  * Sensor type -- the type from MySensors library, defaults to S_RGB_LIGHT
+  * Sensor type -- the type from MySensors library, default S_RGB_LIGHT
-  * Message type -- the message type associated with above type, defaults to V_RGB
+  * Message type -- the message type associated with above type, default V_RGB
-  * Description -- a description to pass to controller
+  * Description -- a description to pass to controller  , default "RGB"
-  * Red pin -- the rgb red pin
+  * Red pin -- the rgb red pin, default 3
-  * Green pin -- the rgb green pin
+  * Green pin -- the rgb green pin, default 5
-  * Blue pin -- the rgb blue pin
+  * Blue pin -- the rgb blue pin, default 6
-  * GPIO "on" state -- true for active high (common cathode), false for active low (common anode)
+  * GPIO "on" state -- true for active high, false for active low, default true

-**FUTURE -- coming very soon**

 **NeoPixel**

+MySensors_Node_Sensor_Neo is intended for use as with WS2812 'NeoPixel' LEDs.
+  * Sensor ID -- the child id of this sensor / actuator, default 36
+  * Sensor type -- the type from MySensors library, default S_RGB_LIGHT
+  * Message type -- the message type associated with above type, default V_RGB
+  * Description -- a description to pass to controller  , default "NeoPixel"
+  * Pin -- the pin connected to NeoPixel In, default 8
+  * Count -- the number of LEDs in NeoPixel array, default 24
+  * NeoPixel Type -- Specific to certain models of LED, default NEO_GRB + NEO_KHZ800